Undercover Onions: The spicy saga of India’s illicit export trade

 In a spicy twist to the age-old tale of smuggling, onions are proving to be the new gold for daring traders looking to make a quick buck!
-Despite the Government’s export ban, these bulbous bandits are using ingenious methods, from hiding in grape crates to disguising themselves as tomatoes, to sneak their tear-inducing cargo out of the country.
+Despite the Government’s export ban, some unscrupulous traders are using ingenious methods ranging from concealing the bulbs in grape crates to sneaking them as tomatoes, all to clandestinely transport their cargo out of the country.

 With profits soaring and interception rates low, it seems that for these onion smugglers, the stakes are high, but the rewards are even higher!
-A source who is one of the prominent players in onion trade, requesting anonymity, told businessline that onion smuggling is on rise since December when the government announced export ban.
-Many traders exporting mixed vegetable containers to Dubai and other Gulf countries include onions in their shipments.
+A source, one of the prominent players in onion trade, requesting anonymity, told businessline that onion smuggling is on rise since December when the government announced export ban.
+Many traders exporting mixed vegetable containers to Dubai and other Gulf countries sneak onions in their shipments.

 Large quantities of onions have reached international markets through these channels.
 The profit from one container is around ₹12 lakh rupees, according to industry players.